 -

-Pros: effectiveness, ease of use, comfortable handle
+Pros: easy to use, effectiveness, comfortable handle

 Add to Bag -